 I have had a lifelong affection with words.
-An avid reader of fiction as a child and teenager, gave way to becoming a student of nonfiction as an adult.
-Along with that goes thirty years of random writing experience and seven as a magazine publisher.
+An avid reader of fiction as a child and teenager gave way to becoming a student of nonfiction as an adult.
+Along with that goes forty-one years of random writing experience and eighteen as a magazine publisher.
 It should come as little surprise then, that I also enjoy crossword puzzles.

 When I work a puzzle, I rely solely on the mind: mine and sometimes my family’s.
 (I used to tap all available non-human resources, but upon enduring merciless harassment after buying a crossword dictionary, I swore off artificial assistance.)
 Unfortunately, I am, quite ironically, a poor speller.
 (My “flexible” pronunciation of most words doesn’t facilitate spelling accuracy either.)

 My wife often endures the brunt of my spelling deficiencies.
 It might go something like this:

 “How do you spell Cat?”